disteroby/disteroby-dev-portfolio/README.md

 Interested in collaborating with me or simply want to connect?
 Don't hesitate to reach out!
 Whether it's through the contact form on my portfolio or via my LinkedIn profile: [Roberto Di Stefano](https://www.linkedin.com/in/disteroby1999/).

 Thank you for taking the time to visit my portfolio!
 I hope you find *inspiration* and *excitement* as you explore my projects.✨

+## License

+This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).

+This license allows users to share and distribute the original work in any format or medium, provided proper credit is given to the author.
+However, it does not allow commercial use of the work or the creation of derivative works.

+If you wish to use this project for commercial purposes or create derivative works, you must obtain explicit permission from the project's author.

+For more information about the CC BY-NC-ND 4.0 license, please visit the following link: [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/)

+Please refer to the [LICENSE](LICENSE.md) file for further details on the license.